armory/docs/content/en/docs/installation/aurora-install.md

 #gate-local.yml
 spinnaker:
   extensibility:
+    plugins:
+      Armory.Deployments:
+        enabled: true
+        version: <Latest-version> # Replace this with the latest version
     # This snippet is necessary so that Gate can serve your plugin code to Deck
     deck-proxy:
       enabled: true